mjwgoh/ihouse-frontend/README.md

 ## Overview
-The International House Admin Panel, a web application at the University of Chicago International House, facilitates efficient event and staff management.
+The International House Admin Panel is a full-stack designed and developed for the University of Chicago's International House.
+It facilitates efficient event and staff management and is used in production by 100+ staff and fellows.
 It streamlines administrative tasks and enhances communication.
 The product development of the portal was led using Sketch and Asana, with a focus on responsive design.
 Usability studies and UX interviews were conducted to ensure a user-friendly experience.

 ## Technologies
 - **Frontend**: React, Next.js, Tailwind CSS